prtkgpt/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 surcharges depending on a variety of factors such as the route taken or the time of the day.

-Most of the driver's earnings come from the `fixed fare`, which consists of a `flat fare` $2.50 for entering the cab, and a `variable fare`.
+Most of the driver's earnings come from the `fare`, which consists of a `flat fare` $2.50 for entering the cab, and a `variable fare`.
 The variable fare is a function of speed, time and distance.
 It is calculated as follows: